 In many ways, efforts to stomp out sex work in the US mirror the (largely failed) War on Drugs.
 Instead of reducing any harm that result from sex work or drug use, harm is exacerbated through punitive policies that overwhelmingly impact the most vulnerable.
 Sex work itself needn’t be harmful in the first place–it is entirely possible for two (or more) consenting adults to exchange sexual services for money without any harm resulting.
 Sexually transmitted diseases, assaults, and other abuses are not necessary consequences of sex work.
 Rather, they are the consequences of sex work forced to occur in the shadows, away from accountability, oversight, and regulation.
 Moreover, the criminalization of sex work poses the greatest risk to the health–even the very lives–of sex workers themselves.
 According to at least one study, sex work has the highest mortality rate of any occupation, and this is not because sex work is inherently dangerous.
 It is, instead, due to a combination of factors:

-- Most violence committed against sex workers strikes those who are on society’s margins for broader structural reasons.
+* First and foremost, the criminalization of sex work means that sex workers abused on the job are unable to safely seek legal recourse against their abusers. * Raping a sex worker is commonly not viewed as rape, but "theft of services."
+Though it may be legally considered rape, prevailing social attitudes make convictions virtually impossible. * Most violence committed against sex workers strikes those who are on society's margins for broader structural reasons.
 Most sex workers are women of color, who already suffer statistically higher rates of violence (sexual and otherwise) due to complex racial factors.
 Many are also transgender, and transgender women in particular have extremely high victimization rates.

 Can you spot the common theme here?
 These are all issues of dehumanization.
 Issues that predominantly affect women tend not to be taken seriously.
 Sex work–despite being enjoyed by somewhere between 15-20% of American men–is viewed as unsavory and degrading, and thus those who engage in it (but only on the supply side) are considered unsavory and degraded, themselves.
 Women of color are similarly devalued in the first place, and transphobia is so rampant that national-level politicians face no consequences for openly stating that trans women are simply men who dress up as women in order to commit sex crimes against women.
 It is not hard to imagine how such attitudes would translate to the treatment of transgender sex workers.